FairwindsOps/pluto/docs/contributing/guide.md

-# Contributing
+# Contributing Guide

 Issues, whether bugs, tasks, or feature requests are essential for keeping pluto great.
 We believe it should be as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can keep on top of things.

 ## Code of Conduct

-This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
+This project adheres to a [code of conduct](code-of-conduct.md).
 Please review this document before contributing to this project.

 ## Sign the CLA
 Before you can contribute, you will need to sign the [Contributor License Agreement](https://cla-assistant.io/fairwindsops/pluto).